tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/replace-an-offer.md

 ## Example 3
 This example shows how to migrate an offer with manual throughput to autoscale throughput.
 The header ``x-ms-cosmos-migrate-offer-to-autopilot`` with value ``true`` is required.

 When migrating, Azure Cosmos DB automatically determines the new autoscale max RU/s based on the current resource settings.
+The `maxThroughput` property in the response object represents the default autoscale max RU/s set by the system.

-In the body, the ``content`` property with a defined ``offerThroughput`` is required, but the value wil be ignored by the service.
-Below we pass in -1.
+In the body, the ``content`` property with a defined ``offerThroughput`` is required, but the value will be ignored by the service.
+The following example uses -1.

 After the change is complete, you can follow [Example 2](#example-2) to change the autoscale max RU/s to a custom value.